CKQB-FM: History

 In September 2018, CKQB laid off its morning hosts Jesse Reynolds and Jenna Mo, and announced that they would be replaced by the syndicated Brooke & Jubal (originating from KQMV in Seattle, Washington).
 Corus claimed that the change was intended to "maximize how we deliver content to listeners and further position radio brands for the future", but was widely criticized by listeners for replacing the local hosts with syndicated talent from the United States.
+What would later become Brooke & Jeffery was replaced by Tucker & Maura from sister station CFNY-FM in Toronto in November 2023.

+More sweeping cuts were made to CKQB’s on-air talent on June 10, 2025, as nearly all of the station’s hosts (including those at sister station CJOT), production staff, and music direction were laid off as part of Corus' restructuring initiatives.
+This included longtime afternoon drive host Dayna Brez and weekend/swing announcer Drew.